populse/soma-workflow/README.markdown

   4: At the end, you may need to go back to client side using:

     $ exit

+  Now, a server named like **userid@serveradd** has been created on your server using the DRMAA system.
+In the next section, we will setup client side using similar operations.

 Installation (Client Side)
 ------------